run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_workspace_port-forward.md

 ## runai workspace port-forward

-port forward management
+forward one or more local ports to a workspace job

 ```
-runai workspace port-forward WORKSPACE_NAME [flags]
+runai workspace port-forward [WORKLOAD_NAME] [flags]
 ```

 ### Examples

 ```
-# Forward connections from localhost:8080 to <workspace-name> on port 8090:
+# Forward connections from localhost:8080 to workspace on port 8090:
-runai workspace port-forward <workspace-name> --port 8080:8090 --address localhost
+runai workspace port-forward workspace-01 --port 8080:8090 --address localhost

-# Forward connections from 0.0.0.0:8080 to <job-name> on port 8080:
+# Forward connections from 0.0.0.0:8080 to workspace on port 8080:
-runai workspace port-forward <workspace-name> --port 8080 --address 0.0.0.0 [requires privileges]
+runai workspace port-forward workspace-01 --port 8080 --address 0.0.0.0 [requires privileges]

-# Forward multiple connections from localhost:8080 to <workload-name> on port 8090 and from localhost:6443 to <workspace-name> on port 443:
+# Forward multiple connections from localhost:8080 to workspace on port 8090 and from localhost:6443 to workspace on port 443:
-runai workspace port-forward <workload-name> --port 8080:8090 --port 6443:443 --address localhost
+runai workspace port-forward workspace-01 --port 8080:8090 --port 6443:443 --address localhost
 ```

 ### Options